y0nhee/BIPN162_Group003_SP25/README.md

 ## Acknowledgments
 This project was developed as part of BIPN 162: Neural Data Science at the University of California, San Diego.

-We would like to thank Dr. Mikio Aoi for his guidance, feedback, and support throughout the project.